sumbach/modern-cljs/doc/tutorial-22.md

 8 directories, 5 files
 ```

 Not bad so far.
-Let's now test the tests.
+Now let's run the tests.

 ```bash
 lein test